-2. Expand Scope and Impact
+Expand Scope and Impact

 - Identify partners and avenues for influencing local, regional, state, and/or federal policy.
-Articulate the policy implications of your experiences, with data to back it up, in a quality - your experiences, with data to back it up, in a quick concept paper, simple fact sheet, or more comprehensive policy paper. - Explore opportunities to expand the work within and across sectors.
+Articulate the policy implications of your experiences, with data to back it up, in a quick concept paper, simple fact sheet, or more comprehensive policy paper. - Explore opportunities to expand the work within and across sectors.
 Keep in mind that expansion is tied to funding, leadership commitment, and demonstrated success.